Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Discussion

-Due to its simplicity, the Stochastic Linear Response Model (SLRM) can serve as a useful base model for further research.
-It can be easily augmented with additional mechanisms, such as environmental fluctuations or species interactions, which could be tested with additional data~(see SI).
+\JOD{Framing the SLRM as a useful base model} for further research, we note that it can be easily augmented with additional mechanisms, including environmental fluctuations and species interactions, which could be tested with additional data~(see SI).
 Other modifications could help understand evolving populations.
 For the timescales examined, we assumed that the equilibrium value $x^*$ remains constant.
 Over longer timescales, however, the equilibrium value could change due to biological evolution, climate change, or socio-technological revolution.
 Investigating the model when $x^*$ changes in time could help understand emergent dynamics in complex populations over evolutionary timescales and presents an interesting direction for future research.

 To butcher two well-worn phrases, all models are wrong, some are useful, and some are unreasonably effective.
 We believe the SLRM falls into the latter two categories, and that its surprising effectiveness across such diverse datasets points to something universal about the way complex populations fluctuate.
 The SLRM also provides valuable two parameter null models for the distributions of abundances and fluctuations in complex populations, which are of particularly utility in data-limited scenarios for forecasting and risk-analysis.
-The unified analysis of the three systems highlights the similarities and differences between the systems and paves the way for cross-pollination of tools and techniques between difference fields.
+The unified analysis of the three \JOD{population types highlights both similarities and differences between the systems, and paves the way for a fruitful exchange of tools, techniques, and interpretations between these very different fields}.